 To learn more about New York Tax Laws and Crimes, follow the highlighted links.
 Additional information on New York crimes of theft and larceny, review both this blog, NewYorkTheftAndLarcenyLawyers.Com, the NewYorkCriminalLawyerBlog.Com and CrottySaland.Com.
 All of the extensive materials on various crimes, statutes and legal decisions are hyperlinked below.

-A New York City criminal defense firm established by two former Manhattan prosecutors, the New York criminal defense attorneys at Crotty Saland PC represent clients in all New York white collar crimes from investigation through trial.
+Crotty Saland PC, a New York criminal defense firm established by two former Manhattan prosecutors, is located in lower Manhattan.
+The New York criminal defense attorneys and New York Tax Crime lawyers at Crotty Saland PC represent clients throughout the metro New York City and suburban area.